voltangle/Hackintosh-840/README.md

 # Alert: macOS Big Sur Public Beta 10 DOES NOT BOOT!
 I tried to update, and my hackintosh is now dead.
 Do NOT repeat my mistakes.
 Stay on Public Beta 9.
 Please.

-Now working for bringing Bluetooth and Intel WiFi to this hackintosh.

 ## Contents

   - [Compatibility table](#compatibility-table)